yhli-ml/yhli-ml/README.md

 # Yuhang Li

 I am a master’s student at Southeast University, advised by Professor [Yuheng Jia](https://jyh-learning.github.io/).
-My research focuses on **trustworthy machine learning, weakly supervised learning, semi-supervised learning, long-tailed learning**, etc. I aim to enable Al to excel in **learning from imperfect supervision**.
+My research focuses on **trustworthy machine learning, weakly supervised learning, semi-supervised learning, long-tailed learning**, etc. I aim to enable Al to excel in **learning from imperfect supervision**, and also provide theoretical insights into the **generalization of machine learning models**.

 Fun Fact: I can solve a Rubik's cube in under 1 minutes.